 Young people are the future of our workforce, and EmployIndy is committed to ensuring that Marion County can produce the talented individuals needed for a strong, capable workforce.
 EmployIndy structures its efforts as “prevention” – preventing those who are on an in-school trajectory from dropping out – and “intervention” – reaching young people who are disconnected from school so they can get on a positive trajectory.
 Read more below, or click the logos for more detailed information.

 Strong partnerships with educational institutions including Ivy Tech, IPS, and other school districts are at the foundation of our in-school Youth Services.
 We also oversee Jobs for America’s Graduates (JAG) within Marion County, which has programming in 14 high schools.
 JAG is designed to offer a wide range of opportunities to high school students as a means of dropout prevention and to ensure graduates are prepared for next steps after high school.

 EmployIndy is also heavily involved in key youth activities such as JA JobSpark, TeenWorks, Congressman Carson’s Youth Opportunities Fair, and more.

+Often, the most difficult part of providing services to opportunity youth is reaching those people who need the most support.
 Community centers provide an access point for re-engagement services to youth who are disconnected from either education or employment due to significant barriers precluding labor force participation.
-YES Indy REC uses sports recreation as a hook, re-engaging out of school youth and connecting them to education, case management, workforce development training, industry certifications and job placement services.
+Our innovative YES Indy RECs use sports recreation as a hook (primarily open gym basketball), connecting participants to education, case management, workforce development training, industry certifications, and job placement services when they are ready.